Le Trou de David

-This natural hole formed by a collapse of large sea cave chamber.
+This natural hole formed by a collapse of a large sea cave chamber.
 Le Trou de David was a hole with nearly vertical walls, with a diameter of some 25 m, some 10 m deep.
-It was divided from the sea with narrow wall.
+It was divided from the sea with a narrow wall.
 There were two natural arches in this wall – one was deep enough to allow swimming in and out of the hole to the sea.

 When the sea is rough, water in the hole seems to be boiling – hence the original name of the hole – Trou du Diable (Devil’s Hole).

 On the walls of the sinkhole often were sitting large iguanas (Iguana iguana) – an invasive species.
 Reef outside the sinkhole is very interesting for snorkeling and diving – it has interesting rock formations and abundant sea life.